kittenchilly/BindingOfIsaac-CommunityVisualFixes2/readme.txt

 - Restored glint to some scarred womb dirt sprites

 [h1]Bosses[/h1]
+- Fixes some issues with Delirium boss form dirt sprites, such as when it reverts to default pin or frail.
+This change doesn't require the main mod.
 - Cleaned up Krampus' outlines.
 - Added shading to parts of Krampus.
 - Cleaned up the "satan radial" effects.